- Karl B Fields, MD

 Fibular fractures in adults are typically due to trauma.
 Isolated fibular fractures comprise the majority of ankle fractures in older women, occurring in approximately 1 to 2 of every 1000 white women each year .
 Fibular fractures may also occur as the result of repetitive loading and in this case they are referred to as stress fractures.

 In older adults, the key risk factor for fractures of the fibular or tibial shaft appears to be bone mass.
 Factors that reduce bone mass had greater impact than overall health status or other risk factors for falling.
+Most studies show that women experience the greatest number of fibular fractures among older adults .
+However, one prospective study found no gender difference among patients with fibular fractures near the ankle .
 Cigarette smoking is another important risk factor for fibular fractures .

 Athletes engaged in sports that involve cutting, particularly those associated with contact or collision, have a higher incidence of fibular fractures .
 Typical examples include American football, soccer, and rugby.
 Participants in downhill winter sports have relatively high rates of fibular fractures.
 These are more common in snowboarding than skiing, and fracture patterns are different for each.
 Skiers often fracture the proximal third of the tibia and also the fibula, whereas snowboarders are more likely to sustain isolated fractures of the distal third of the fibula .

 - Hasselman CT, Vogt MT, Stone KL, et al. Foot and ankle fractures in elderly white women.
 Incidence and risk factors.
 J Bone Joint Surg Am 2003; 85-A:820.

 - Makwana NK, Bhowal B, Harper WM, Hui AW.
 Conservative versus operative treatment for displaced ankle fractures in patients over 55 years of age.
 A prospective, randomised study.
 J Bone Joint Surg Br 2001; 83:525.